 Dindi is a very intriguing travel destination to explore, especially if you really like to explore offbeat places.
 It is located at a distance of about 1,715, 1,108, 1,070, 724 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Dindi by the following means of public transportation.

-By Air.
-If you are planning to fly to Dindi then opt for the nearest airport, which is Rajahmundry, situated at an approximate distance of 80 km from Dindi.
+If you are planning to fly to Dindi then opt for the nearest airport, which is Rajahmundry Airport (RJA), situated at an approximate distance of 80 km from Dindi.
 Apart from that, you can also try Vijayawada Airport which is situated at an approximate distance of 176 km.
 Both the airports have fairly good connectivity with other Indian cities and depending upon your convenience you can choose to deboard at one of these.
 Once off the plane, you can easily take some local means of transportation available to your destination.

-By Train.
-Narasapur railway station is the nearby station from Dindi located 15 km away.
+Narasapur railway station is a nearby station from Dindi located 15 km away.
 You can get a train from other nearby cities to reach this place.
 After getting off the railway station, you would need to take some means of public transportation available such as a cab or an auto to reach here.

-By Road.
 If you are planning to visit Dindi, Andhra Pradesh by road then it would be an overall convenient experience for you.
 You can travel from the major metropolitan cities quite easily.
-For travelling, you can choose multiple means of transportation as per your convenience like interstate buses, cabs, or if suitable you can take your own vehicle.
+For traveling, you can choose multiple means of transportation as per your convenience like interstate buses, cabs, or if suitable you can take your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.